Year 8 Computing

 Inside the machine

-This unit challenges students to look ‘under the hood’ of a computer, learning about input and output devices and the difference between hardware and software.
+This unit challenges students to look ‘under the hood’ of a computer, learning about the architecture that makes up a computer.
 They are taught about specific parts of the computer, starting with the central processing unit and continuing through the computer, focusing on the relationship between data, instructions, memory and storage.
 Students learn to understand the specifications of a computer, to identify its strengths and weaknesses, and to compare its performance with that of other types of machine.
 ‘What does the inside of my computer look like?’ is the key question that is addressed in this unit of work.

 Key knowledge developed: